pedrofialho/next-starter/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## VS Code Extensions and Settings

+You can browse and enable recommended extensions for VS Code with the `Extensions: Show Recommended Extensions` command.

+Copy `.vscode/settings.recommended.json` to `.vscode/settings.json` to use recommended optimal settings like format/lint on save and other niceties.

 ## Configuration

 The linter/formatter configuration is pretty great out of the box, but if needed it can be tailored to your needs with these configuration files: